 The Tren de Hielo I (Ice Train) offers an incredible rail journey from Riobamba to Urbina, Ecuador’s highest train station.
 In years past, it was possible to embark on the scenic rail trip to Nariz de Diablo (Devil’s Nose) from Riobamba.
 But that is no longer possible from Riobamba since it has been relocated to the town of Alausi.

-The Tren de Hielo now operates from Riobamba every weekend.
-The 8½-hour excursion makes for an awesome day trip from Riobamba.
+When operating, Tren de Hielo would roll from Riobamba every weekend.
+The 6½-hour excursion is an awesome day trip from Riobamba.
 Throughout the twists and turns across this section of the Ecuadorian Andes, Chimborazo will occasionally reveal himself on clear days.

 But the highlight of the Tren de Hielo is the stop in Urbina.
 It’s Ecuador’s highest train station, at 3,609 meters high.
 The real treasure here isn’t its high elevation.
 It’s for the rare opportunity to meet Baltazar Ushca.

 This 80-year-old (in 2024) man is known as the last ice merchant.
 For the past 65 years, he’s been climbing up to the “ice mine” on Chimborazo every week to harvest glacier ice that he then sells to the markets in Riobamba.
 It’s a tradition that’s been held for centuries and passed on through generations.
 But others who were once in the profession have either died off or gone on to pursue more lucrative jobs.

 This has made Baltazar the last person practicing the trade.
 At age 75 (in 2019), he’s still making the rigorous trek up the side of Chimborazo to about 5,000 meters in altitude (over 3 miles high) to collect the mineral-laden ice.
-Through local legend, Baltazar considers himself to be a son of the sacred mountain that he continues to make his weekly pilgrimage to.
+Through local legend, Baltazar considers himself to be a son of the sacred mountain so he continues to make his weekly pilgrimage to.

 More recently, this has all garnered him local celebrity status.
-The town of Riobamba celebrates the humble man and there have even been a number of documentaries made about Baltazar, like this one.
+The town of Riobamba celebrates the humble man and there have even been several documentaries made about Baltazar, like this one.
 So the Ice Train provides an extremely rare opportunity to meet this local legend while he’s still around practicing his unique trade.